Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 If you want to be near the hustle and bustle of it all, Taksim is the place to go!
 Situated 5 km (3 miles) away from Sultanahmet, the area boasts plenty of trendy restaurants and luxury hotels, but it can accommodate all types of travelers, as most hotels are quite affordable.

-NOTE: Taksim is actually part of Beyoglu, a very big district consisting of several smaller areas besides Taksim.
-There’s also Galata, Karaköy, and Cihangir (the next 3 areas in my list).
-I decided to present them individually, as each of them is unique and big enough to be considered a separate area.
+NOTE: Taksim is actually part of Beyoglu, a large district that includes several smaller areas besides Taksim.
+There are also Galata, Karaköy, and Cihangir (the next 3 areas on my list).
+I decided to present them individually, as each is unique and large enough to be considered a separate area.

 One of the most important spots in Taksim is the eponymous Taksim Square, and it’s the best place to start exploring the neighborhood.
 Stop to admire the Monument of the Republic, then head to Istiklal Avenue, Istanbul’s largest pedestrian street and main shopping hub.

 Even though there’s no traffic here, Istanbul’s historic tram passes through here.
 It can take you from Taksim Square, through Istiklal Avenue, and all the way to the Tunnel.
-You’ll recognize the tram by its trademark red color, and I highly suggest going on a ride.
+You’ll recognize the tram by its trademark red color, and I highly recommend taking a ride.

 When you stray from this avenue, you’ll find many narrow streets lined with boutique shops, cafes, and rooftop bars where you can enjoy stunning views of the Bosphorus.
 At night, all of these streets come alive, and you can experience the vibrant nightlife scene of Istanbul.

-You can also see whether anything is on at the Ataturk Cultural Center, check out Çiçek Pasajı, a historic passageway connecting 2 buildings, and stop by the St. Anthony of Padua Church to admire the impressive architecture.
+You can also see what’s on at the Ataturk Cultural Center, check out Çiçek Pasajı, a historic passageway connecting 2 buildings, and stop by the St. Anthony of Padua Church to admire its impressive architecture.

 If you’re coming to the city via plane and wondering where to stay in Istanbul, in Taksim or Sultanahmet, I can tell you that the airport connections to Taksim are great!